annasalkovsky/OWASP/web/README.md

 1. Push changes to the `main` branch
 2. GitHub Actions will automatically build and deploy
-3. Site will be available at `https://annasalkovsky.github.io/OWASP/`
+3. Site will be available at your enterprise GitHub Pages URL

 ### Manual Deployment